OpenWaterFoundation/owf-learn-software-dev/mkdocs-project/docs/dev-env-tools/editor.md

-# Software Development Tools / Text Editor
+# Development Environment Tools / Text Editor

 A text editor is a software program that allows text files to be edited.
 Text files include software code, configuration files, and data files.